 The CDC offers the following general considerations to help communities of faith discern how best to practice their beliefs while keeping their staff and congregations safe.
 Millions of Americans embrace worship as an essential part of life.
 For many faith traditions, gathering together for worship is at the heart of what it means to be a community of faith.
 But as Americans are now aware, gatherings present a risk for increasing spread of COVID-19 during this Public Health Emergency.
 CDC offers these suggestions for faith communities to consider and accept, reject, or modify, consistent with their own faith traditions, in the course of preparing to reconvene for in-person gatherings while still working to prevent the spread of COVID-19.
 More information on what the CDC has to say about church gatherings HERE.

-Pastor Mark will still be having the Sunday morning service sermon LIVE on our Public Facebook Page, and our regular Prayer/Bible Study service every Wednesday, at 6:30 p.m.
+Pastor Mark will continue having the Sunday morning service sermon streaming on our Public Facebook Page, and and in person at the church.
+We will also continue having our Prayer/Bible Study service every Wednesday, at 6:30 p.m.
+STREAMING ONLY.
 We will also have a video available on our website for both on our Sermons Video Page and on YouTube Account.
 Links below:

 On the Sermon Video Page of this Website (recorded videos)